DoDongHoang/peachtree-bank/README.md

  <div style="page-break-before: always;"></div>

-## 3. Basic knowledge and how to apply to this project - chanel
+## 3. Basic knowledge and how to apply to this project - chanel - state management
   ### 3.1: Create a chanel - to share data between components - we use Subject in RXJS to emit values to be multi-casted to many Observers.
   - To define a chanel.
   ```ts